What is Azure Active Directory?

 Which features work in Azure AD?

-After you choose your Azure AD license, you'll get access to some or all of the following features for your organization:
+After you choose your Azure AD license, you'll get access to some or all of the following features:

 |Application management||Manage your cloud and on-premises apps using Application Proxy, single sign-on, the My Apps portal, and Software as a Service (SaaS) apps.
 For more information, see How to provide secure remote access to on-premises applications and Application Management documentation.|